 The Faculty provides students with a strong multidisciplinary background in the behavioural, biophysical, and physical cultural bases of physical activity and health, and the skills necessary for a lifetime of learning and leadership in a rapidly changing world.
 We also equip our graduates with the ability to conduct research and to become engaged in major social challenges such as changing public behaviour about physical activity.
 This is done within a framework that reinforces our key values of integrity, respect, equity and diversity, leadership and excellence within the domain of physical activity.

 The Faculty offers a Bachelor of Kinesiology undergraduate degree.
-The Faculty also offers MSc and PhD degree programs and a professional Master of Professional Kinesiology degree program through our Graduate Department of Exercise Sciences.
+The Faculty also offers MA, MSc and PhD degree programs and a professional Master of Professional Kinesiology degree program through our Graduate Department of Kinesiology.
 Our Faculty also provides the organizational framework for the provision of co-curricular athletics and physical activity programs, services and facilities for all University of Toronto students, faculty, staff, alumni/ae, and community members.
 This integration of academic and co-curricular programs provides a rich educational and research platform for KPE students and faculty members.

 Through their research and other scholarly activities, our professors and students generate new knowledge that is communicated through scientific fora, taught in our classes, and disseminated to the broader public.
 Members of the Faculty also contribute to the strengthening of professional and community associations.